mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 While each of these observations do not fall nearly into any one of the three planes being used as analytical tool, I begin with those oriented more to cultural focus which will deepen the observations in the previous chapter.
  and progress to the bulk of observations oriented chiefly to interpersonal activity and end with those more to do with personal knowledge construction.

-## Cultural Plane / Apprenticeship
+## Cultural Plane / Apprenticeship - and Game patterns

+In the (previous) chapter on inclusive methods the role of cultural activites to engage and sustain engagement were examined.
+This chapter allows us to examine the role of game design patterns through a cultural lens.

 - Design patterns imagined used in other contexts as a form of apprenticeship
 - Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework
 - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers

-### Design patterns imagined used in other contexts as a form of apprenticeship
+### Use of design patterns as a form of / to facilitate apprenticeship

 In 2019-05-08 Da and Te are working closely as a pair.